wz-presentation/wz-presentation.github.io/presentations/2021-MSR-Challenge/presentation.md

 ---
 author:
 - Wenhan Zhu, Michael W. Godfrey
-title: Mea culpa How developers fix their own simple bugs differently from other developers
+title: 'Mea culpa: How developers fix their own simple bugs differently from those of other developers'
 institute: University of Waterloo
 linkstyle: bold
 header-includes: